Snowflake Line Drawing Art Project

 Step 2: Trace Around Snowflake

-Children need to use a pencil to carefully trace around their snowflakes.
-They should double-check that they traced all parts before removing the tape.
+Children should use a pencil to carefully trace around their snowflakes.
+They should double-check that they have traced all parts before removing the tape.

 Step 3: Tape and Trace Partial Snowflake